daos-stack/daos/docs/dev/development.md

 ## Unified DAOS Build Procedure

-The scripts under [`utils/build`](../../utils/build) provide a straightforward, four-step workflow from installing pre-built dependencies to producing the final RPMs.
+The scripts under [`utils/build`](../../utils/build) provide a straightforward, three-step workflow from installing pre-built dependencies to producing the final RPMs.
 The same workflow is used by CI, Docker image builds, and bare-host builds; none of the scripts are Docker-specific.

 For standard builds, the scripts handle the underlying `scons` details.
-Advanced users can still invoke `scons` directly or pass additional options and variables through the `build_*` scripts to produce different binary variants.
+Advanced users can still invoke `scons` directly or pass additional options and variables through the `build_daos.sh` scripts to produce different binary variants.

 The `build_*.sh` scripts are intended to be usable on Linux distributions in